Am I entitled to a lump sum on retirement?

-This maximum amount available is 25% of the capital value of your benefits and can be estimated by multiplying your pension by 4.28.
+The maximum amount available is 25% of the capital value of your benefits (the tax free element is restricted to no more than £268,275 or any protected amount if greater) and can be estimated by multiplying your pension by 4.28.
 Any 2008 section choice mandatory lump sum is also included when calculating the 25% total available to you.

 For example, if you have a pension of £33,660 the lump sum could be maximised as follows: